Caroline Melia – Registered Manager

-Headstart Residential Care’s primary aim is to provide a safe and nurturing environment.
+Headstart Residential Care’s primary aim is to provide a safe, nurturing and therapeutic environment.
 The home aims to provide opportunities for maximum growth in all areas of a Young person’s life.
 The Home endeavours to proactively support the young people in moving forward with their lives whilst understanding, and working with the difficulties they have experienced in their earlier years, such as disruption, abuse or discrimination.
 Oakfield House works with young people with learning disabilities, ASD and complex needs.

 The Home will ensure that each young person’s Individual Care Plan is followed by young people having a say on all aspects of their care being encouraged to express their wishes, views and beliefs.